Polygon Sliver

 • The Attribute parameter is limited to comparison (=, <>, >, <, >=, <=) and logical (AND/OR, IN/NOT IN, LIKE/NOT LIKE, IS NULL) operators.

 • The Attribute filter parameter does not support the following field types: Big Integer, Date Only, Time Only, and Timestamp Offset.
-If selected, the row header will turn red and will not allow the rule to save.
+If selected, the row header is marked in red and does not allow the rule to be saved.

 Related topics